hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 ## Changes

 Integrating a Threshold Signature Scheme into the consensus node requires significant changes to the startup process for a node and the process of changing the consensus roster.
+These changes are outline in more detail in the following sections, but a brief summary is presented here.

+New Network TSS Genesis Process
+  * The platform will accept a genesis roster and check the state for the TSS key material.
+  * If the TSS key material is not present, the platform will generate the key material and ledger id.
+  * The platform will restart itself from round 0 with the new key material and ledger id in the state.
+Existing Network Genesis
+  *

 ### Architecture and/or Components